HamzaAnwar1998/ToDo-List-Using-Webpack/README.md

 Run 'npm install' in your code terminal to install the packages.

 ### Usage
-Install live server extension for your code editor to view the project or directly use the index.html file to open the project.
+- Install live server extension for your code editor to view the project or directly use the index.html file to open the project.

+- Use "npm run build" to compile the webpack.

+- Use "npm run dev to" start the local server.

 # Authors